BarisAlbayrakIEEE/StructuralAnalysis/README.md

 which can be achieved by a DOD embedded OOP approach explained in [The CS in Python](sec353) section clearly.
 This approach fulfills the memory requirements effectively.

+In terms of memory, java would add little type overhead comparing with C++.
+This overhead gets larger in case of python.
+However, the type container approach given in [The CS in Python](sec353) section corresponds to an additional memory not per object but per type which ends up with a tiny amount of memory (i.e. a few KBs for thousands of types).
+Hence, there is nothing to worry about the memory usage.

 An important point about the memory aspect is that the objects of the SP are temporary such that they are only required during an SA.
 When the CS is requested to execute an SA via the SP (e.g. SP_SA_Panel_Buckling),